SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2024.rst

 - API available in production

-Provide an exectuvie-friendly monitoring of services
+Provide an executive-friendly monitoring of services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Priority: low